 You go into the Superior Court, and there we will probably lose.
 There will be a single judge, and he will be influenced by Warners’ lawyer and will see you as just a temperamental film actress.
 He will see it in emotional terms, not legal terms.
 Then we will appeal — having lost the case in Superior Court — to the appellate court, three judges, and they will judge the matters purely from the point of view of law.
 If we lose there, there is always the Supreme Court of the State of California to which we can appeal.

-On her lawyer’s advice, de Havilland took Warner Bros. to court on August 23, 1943, expecting the case would have to go to the Supreme Court as Martin Gang described.
+On her lawyer’s advice, de Havilland took Warner Bros. to court on August 23rd, 1943, expecting the case would have to go to the Supreme Court as Martin Gang described.
 In November 1943, the case went to the California Superior Court, where the Warner Bros. lawyer tried his best to portray de Havilland as a spoiled movie actress.
-She was brought onto the witness stand, where she was asked if she had failed to report to the set of a film, in an attempt to anger the actress.
-Gang had warned her about the tactics the other lawyers would use to get under her skin, but advised her to stay composed.
+She was brought to the witness stand, where she was asked if she had failed to report to the set of a film, in an attempt to anger the actress.
+Gang had warned her about the tactics the other lawyers would use to get under her skin but advised her to stay composed.
 In response to the Warner Bros. lawyer’s question, de Havilland simply stated: “I didn’t refuse.
 I declined.”
 She noticed her calm response got the judge’s attention, and de Havilland believed that she had a chance of winning her case after all.

 While she awaited the result of her case at the Superior Court, de Havilland joined a USO tour the following month.
 On the tour, she visited wounded soldiers in military hospitals throughout the United States, Alaska, and the South Pacific.
 In March 1944, while she was visiting soldiers in the Aleutians, she received a telegram from her lawyer stating that she had won in the Superior Court.
 Warner Bros. immediately appealed, and prohibited every Hollywood studio from employing the actress, stating she was still under their contract.

 On September 10th, 1944, the case was taken to the appellate court.
 While de Havilland wouldn’t be called to the witness stand, Martin Gang advised her to appear in court anyway to show the judges how important the outcome of the case was to the actress.
 She went to the South Pacific again to visit wounded soldiers as she awaited the court’s ruling.
-While she was there, she contacted viral pneumonia and became a patient herself, staying in a barrack hospital for several days to recover.
+While she was there, she contracted viral pneumonia and became a patient herself, staying in a barrack hospital for several days to recover.
 She earned the respect of the troops for visiting the isolated islands and battlefronts in the Pacific, often living in rough conditions.

 Soon after coming back home in December, de Havilland received word from her lawyer that she had won a unanimous decision from the California Court of Appeals for the Second District.
 Still not satisfied with the court rulings, Warner Bros. appealed the case to the Supreme Court of the State of California.
 The Supreme Court passed on the case for review, and the previous decisions made in the Superior Court and the appellate court held.
 The actress was now free to choose the films she made.